All Products

 File Storage NAS:Mount an NFS file system on multiple ECS instances at a time

-If you want to share the data of a File Storage NAS (NAS) file system among multiple Elastic Compute Service (ECS) instances, you can use Cloud Assistant to mount the NAS file system on the ECS instances at a time.
-Only the Network File System (NFS) protocol is supported.
+To share data in a File Storage NAS (NAS) file system among multiple Elastic Compute Service (ECS) instances, use Cloud Assistant to mount the file system on multiple instances simultaneously.
+This feature supports only the Network File System (NFS) protocol.

 Prerequisites

-• The ECS instances and the mount target of the NAS file system reside in the same virtual private cloud (VPC).
+• Same VPC: The ECS instances and the mount target of the NAS file system reside in the same virtual private cloud (VPC).

 Limits

-The ECS instances and the NAS file system must reside in the same region.
-You cannot use Cloud Assistant to mount a file system on an ECS instance that resides in a different region.
+• The ECS instances and the NAS file system must reside in the same region.

 Procedure